karlmdavis/rps-tourney/dev/README-PRODUCTION.md

 ## Introduction

 This document provides instructions on how to setup the production environment for the RPS Tourney projects.
-As of 2014-12-29, the applications production deployments are on [eddings.justdavis.com](https://justdavis.com/karl/it/davis/servers/eddings.html).
+As of 2014-12-29, the applications production deployments are on [eddings.justdavis.com](https://justdavis.com/karl/it/davis/servers/eddings.html) and the web application is available at [rpstourney.com](https://rpstourney.com).

 Each of the following sections covers the installation of a set of dependencies required for development.